pavelhromada/OpenVirtualKeyboard/README.md

             └─ LanguageKey.qml
 ```
 Example how to implement own style can be found in `example/03_custom_style/out/platforminputcontexts/styles`.
-Example style from the example looks like following.
+Keyboard from the example looks like following.

 ![Alt text](img/custom-style.png?raw=true)